 MR. YAO: Yeah, I got some letters.
 I got some letters.
 The first letter to me was pretty shocked.
 That was actually the first protest letter directly to me.
-Many of my team got a few already but they hide on the side.
+Many of my team got a few already but (inaudible).
 It's a shock for me.
 And I know this is not an easy job but you have to be pretty patient on there.